 Road warrior syndrome got you feeling like you live in a bizarro world filled with too much work, too much expense account dining and too little normal human interaction?
 Want to find others with whom you can share your life away from home?
-These six social technologies are making it easier for you to re-connect with humanity while away from home:
+Today we bring you 6 solutions for networking while you travel, social technologies that are making it easier for you to reconnect with humanity while away from home:

 Fancy using your time in the air getting to know your fellow travelers?
 KLM’s Meet & Seat feature allows passengers to voluntarily share their Facebook or LinkedIn profile and as well as other optional details such as languages spoken prior to traveling.
 As travelers opt-in, they may view use the KLM website to view the profiles of other travelers who have done the same, as well as knowing their seat numbers.
 These passengers may then reach out to their fellow passengers and see what kind of sky-high magic occurs.